-There are so many visual and practical mistakes that can be made when building a website: too much information on a single page, hard-to-use navigation, inconsistent look and feel, no clear call to action, and an inability to match your target demographic among them.
+There are so many visual and practical mistakes that can be made when building a website: too much information on a single page, hard-to-use navigation, bulky websites with slow page load speeds, inconsistent look and feel, no clear call to action, and an inability to match your target demographic among them.
 These are all web design mistakes.
 By hiring a dedicated web designer, you eliminate these fairly major problems and give yourself a valuable competitive advantage in the form of a professional and properly functioning website.

 Beyond that, web designers help companies integrate SEO or search engine optimisation into their websites - something absolutely critical for any business trying to compete online in 2020.
 Even the best-looking website on the web is useless if potential customers cannot find it.
 The right designers will also spend time ensuring your website is created using responsive design technology, so that web users accessing your website on smartphones or iPads will view a compatible version of it on those devices.

 If it’s any indication of the growing trend for consumers to use mobiles before desktops: as of January 2018, 3.7 billion people globally were accessing the internet from mobile devices, up 2 percent from the previous year.

 Above all else, it’s about building a clean, user-friendly site.
 Web development is constantly evolving and setting new trends, minimalism is always going to be relevant.
 A bunch of distracting factors on your website might scare some users away, but simplicity that puts usability as priority is always a good choice.
 And web designers are the professionals who know how best to achieve this.

 Web developers, on the other hand, are the people you employ to program the website and build more complex and customised web applications - if this is something you require.
 Some projects require a custom application or a complex security system, and if so, a skilled back-end developer is absolutely critical.